Final Fantasy XIV: A Realm Reborn for Mac was released on June 23, along with the game’s first major expansion, Heavensward.

 Final Fantasy 14 is a Wine-wrapped version of the Windows PC version.
 This often means lesser performance than native ports, but a properly made Wine-wrapper can be reliable and fast.
 That is unfortunately not the case here.

 There’s a chance that Transgaming will eventually improve it, but don’t hold your breath, and especially don’t waste your money on a buggy port just yet.
 It’s my duty to insist on this.
+If you’re in need of an urgent MMO fix, World of Warcraft or Guild Wars 2 should do the trick.

 Final Fantasy 14 on Mac: Everything you need to know